Games for Learning Colors - 5 Fun Kids Activities

 Children absolutely love working with play-doh, and it comes in a variety of different colors.

+Play-doh can be easily used as a learning activity to teach colors.
 Ask your child to tell you what colors they want to use while they play.
 Then, once they are finished, ask them to put the play-doh back in the proper color container (color matching).

 Not only does play-doh help children learn colors, but it also allows them to express their creativity.